rhwang1226/DishDash/README.md

 ### Open the SwiftUI project
 Open the .xcodeproj file in Xcode.
 Select a target device and run the project.

+## 📈  Database Design

+### `UserProfile` Model
+The `UserProfile` entity is central to our database schema and is designed to store comprehensive user information.
+Below is a breakdown of its fields and their significance:

+- **ID (`id`)**: A unique identifier for each user profile, generated automatically.
+This UUID ensures each user has a distinct reference, enhancing data management and security.

+- **First Name (`first_name`)**: The user's given name.
+This field allows for personalization across the platform.

+- **Last Name (`last_name`)**: The user's family name.
+Together with the first name, it helps in identifying users and personalizing user experiences.

+- **Tartan ID (`tartan_id`)**: A unique identifier provided to users, possibly reflecting membership or identity within the community.

+- **Date of Birth (`dob`)**: The user's date of birth.
+This information can be used for age verification and birthday acknowledgments.

+- **Gender (`gender`)**: The user's gender identity.
+Our platform is inclusive, recognizing the importance of respecting user identities.

+### Implementation Details
+Fluent: Vapor's ORM for working with databases.
+It allows for the easy definition of models and their relationships, as well as query building.

+Content Protocol: Allows UserProfile to be returned in routes directly, supporting JSON data formats seamlessly.

 ## 🖥️  Usage
 After launching the iOS app, you'll be prompted to create a new account or log in.
 Once authenticated, you can explore the marketplace, manage your account etc.